uyuni-project/uyuni-rfc/accepted/0000-sle-micro-reboot-action.md

 ### Use `transactional-update` module to perform the reboot

-In the end, whatever is configured for reboot method, Suma should perform reboot actions calling the [reboot](https://docs.saltproject.io/en/3004/ref/modules/all/salt.modules.transactional_update.html#salt.modules.transactional_update.reboot) function of `transactional_update` salt module.
+The reboot action should be changed for transactional systems to use [transactional_update.reboot](https://docs.saltproject.io/en/3004/ref/modules/all/salt.modules.transactional_update.html#salt.modules.transactional_update.reboot) instead of `system.reboot`.
+In the end, whatever is configured for reboot method will be used by `transactional_update` module.
 If `systemd` is configured, the system will reboot immediately and Suma will be aware of the reboot.
 If other method is configured, Suma will only ask for a reboot and there is no guarantee of when this reboot will be performed.
 If the reboot doesn't take longer than 6 hours the action will be updated as successfully completed in Suma.
 But, if there is any peculiarity in the reboot method used (such as a specific maintenance window), and the reboot takes longer than 6 hours, the action will be updated as failed in Suma.

 This behavior should be documented to make customers aware with the advice either to stay with `systemd` and let Suma decide when to reboot or they should schedule reboot actions only at a time when their configured method allows to reboot.